Rule-based Logic

 -

-API calls: Forwarding of the results to other systems.
+API calls: Forwarding the results to other systems.

 -

-Automatic ticket actions: Entries in the system or completion of operations.
+Automatic ticket actions: Entries into the system or closing of processes.

-In Enneo, there are different types of actions that can trigger a response:
+In Enneo, there are various action types that can trigger a reaction:

 -

-AI suggestion for answer: The AI generates an answer to the customer based on context.
+AI reply suggestion: The AI generates a reply to the customer based on the context.

 -